kjepo/M-Forth/README.md

 M-Forth is an implementation of FORTH for the M1 processor on Mac OS X.

-<b>Note:</b> This document will not explain FORTH, there are plenty of resources for that.
+<b>Note:</b> This document will not explain FORTH in detail
+&mdash; there are plenty of resources for that.
+Rather, we will just cover the salient features of the language, in order to understand the implementation.

 Forth <i>words</i> are akin to subroutines in other programming languages.
 Words can be either <i>primitive</i>, i.e., written in assembly language,